rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 The degree of certainty with which medical experts determine the occurrence of abuse in these cases is important to the courts since, in common law jurisdictions, the legal standard of proof is "beyond a reasonable doubt".
 It is this certainty that can lead to criminal convictions, even when there is no other supporting evidence of child abuse beyond the medical determination of SBS.

 🇫🇷&nbsp;&nbsp;In legal systems based on civil law, such as France, the judges' and jurors' "intimate conviction" is the standard of proof ([Esnard 2013](https://www.sciencedirect.com/science/article/pii/S1162908812001004)).
 Here, too, the certainty with which highly-recognized and experienced judicial experts make a medical determination of child abuse has a direct impact on the "intimate conviction" of triers of facts.
+Presentations of slow-motion videos, or direct demonstrations, of an adult violently shaking a doll may also have a psychological impact on judges and jurors.

+At the time of writing, the [National Registry of Exonerations](https://www.law.umich.edu/special/exoneration/Pages/detaillist.aspx?View=%7BFAF6EDDB-5A68-4F8F-8A52-2C61F5BF9EA7%7D&FilterField1=Group&FilterValue1=SBS) has identified 27 of exonerations of past convictions in SBS/AHT cases in the United States.

 ## A contested definition